Cooking Gorgeous

 Please scroll down to the recipe card below for the full ingredients list with measurements, complete recipe method, recipe notes, and nutritional information.

-How to Make Sumac Onions - Turkish Red Onion Salad?
+How to Make Sumac Onions

-thinly sliced onions are placed in a bowl
+Thinly sliced onions are placed in a bowl.

-chopped parsley, sumac, chili, and salt are added to sliced red onions
+Chopped parsley, sumac, chili, and salt are added to sliced red onions.

 Recipe Tips From the Chef